 Visit Spirit Aid website.

-Spirit Aid were founded in 2001 by their head of operations David Hayman who work across the world to reach children in need.
+Spirit Aid was founded in 2001 by their head of operations David Hayman who works across the world to reach children in need.
 They have operations running in Scotland, Palestine, Afghanistan and Malawi.

-They are a Scottish humanitarian relief organisation who are dedicated to alleviating the suffering of children and young people whose lives have been affected by poverty, neglect, abuse, lack or opportunity, humanitarian crisis or even shattered by war.
+Spirit Aid is a Scottish humanitarian relief organisation that are dedicated to alleviating the suffering of children and young people whose lives have been affected by poverty, neglect, abuse, lack of opportunity, humanitarian crisis or even shattered by war.

 We've supported Spirit Aid by creating a new website and helping them promote a social media campaign.
 This helps assist the charity in fundraising and raises awareness within the local community.

 Since its inception in 2002, we have experienced sustained growth, established successful long-term partnerships and increased our client contract base.
 As a result of that, we have proven ourselves to be the best recruitment specialists in Scotland and the UK.

 We have an extensive network throughout the recruitment market providing unique opportunities in Scotland for employment.